bowenzhangusa/haystack/README.md

 The infrastructure setup is only semi-automated and does not handle errors and edge cases well.

+The application uses ports in range of 7790-7799.
+If they are busy or need to be changed, refer to the comments in Makefile.
+We used 3 andrew machines for deployment: unix4, unix5, and unix7).
+If the you use different machines, edit the Makefile with corresponding hostnames.

 ### Redis
 Redis cluster setup is based on this [tutorial](https://linode.com/docs/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/).

-Execute the following in the project directory:
+Execute the following in the project directory (on one node, if working with andrew machines):
 ```
 wget http://download.redis.io/redis-stable.tar.gz
 tar xvzf redis-stable.tar.gz